zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 **AUC**: area under the ROC curve.
 Measures ranking of positives vs negatives over all thresholds.
 ```

-Now we can exame metrics"""
+Now we can exame metrics:

 ```{code-cell} ipython3